11 revelations from a nomadic year travelling Australia

 1. Travel makes you a more open-minded person.

-I’m sorry starting with such a well-trodden statement.
+It grieves me to start with such a well-trodden statement.
 Is there a bigger travel cliche than the above adage?
 Unlikely.
 I know it sounds corny, cheesy, hammy and every other derogatory food related descriptor under the sun, but… I hesitate writing this… travel has made me more open-minded.
 There, I said it.

 2. Not enough young Australians explore their own country.